 A roundup of news, schedules, and key stories from CBS News, written by Maria Gavrilovic:

-President-elect OBAMA continues his vacation in Hawaii.
-There are no public events scheduled.
+President-elect Obama continues his vacation in Hawaii.
+There are no public events scheduled today.
+Vice President-elect Biden will spend the holidays in Wilmington, Delaware.